-Statutory auditor's report to the shareholders' meeting of Proximus NV van publick recht / SA de droit public for the year ended 31 December 2018 - Consolidated financial statements
+Statutory auditor's report to the shareholders' meeting of Proximus NV van publick recht / SA de droit public for the year ended 31 December 2017

-In the context of the statutory audit of the consolidated financial statements of Proximus NV van publick recht / SA de droit public ("the company") and its subsidiaries (jointly "the group"), we hereby submit our statutory audit report.
-This report includes our report on the consolidated financial statements and the other legal and regulatory requirements.
-These parts should be considered as integral to the report.
+In the context of the statutory audit of the consolidated financial statements of Proximus NV van publick recht / SA de droit public (the "company") and its subsidiaries (jointly the "group"), we hereby submit our statutory audit report to you.
+This report includes our report on the consolidated financial statements together with our report on other legal and regulatory requirements.
+These reports are one and indivisible.

-We were appointed in our capacity as statutory auditor by the shareholders' meeting of 20 April 2016, in accordance with the proposal of the board of directors issued upon recommendation of the audit and compliance committee.
-Our mandate will expire on the date of the shareholders' meeting deliberating on the financial statements for the year ending 31 December 2018.
-We have performed the statutory audit of the consolidated financial statements of Proximus NV van publiek recht / SA de droit public for 9 consecutive years.
+We were appointed in our capacity as statutory auditor by the shareholders' meeting of 20 April 2016 in accordance with the proposal of the board of directors issued upon recommendation of the audit and compliance committee.
+Our mandate will expire on the date of the shareholders' meeting approving the consolidated financial statements for the year ending 31 December 2018.
+We have performed the statutory audit of the consolidated financial statements of Proximus NV van publick recht / SA de droit public for 8 subsequent years.

-Report on the consolidated financial statements
+Report on the audit of the consolidated financial statements